 Transitioning from Remote to In-Person Learning

-After a more than a year of virtual learning, we are getting back to in-person teaching this fall.
-Many of you may have panicked when school first went online, and it took some time to adjust.
-Similarly, it could take you some time to get accustomed to in-person classes this semester.
-This handout aims to help you prepare for the new semester.
+After a more than a year of virtual learning, UNC students returned to in-person teaching in 2021.
+Many of you panicked when school first went online, and it took some time to adjust.
+Similarly, it could take you some time to get accustomed to in-person classes.
+This handout aims to help students who have been taking remote classes prepare for an on-campus, in-person semester.

 Take-aways from online learning